Qualcomm says confident can address EU concerns about NXP deal

-BRUSSELS (Reuters) - U.S. smartphone chipmaker Qualcomm said on Friday it was confident it would addressed EU antitrust concerns about its $38-billion bid for NXP Semiconductors, after EU regulators started an investigation into the deal.
+BRUSSELS (Reuters) - U.S. smartphone chipmaker Qualcomm (QCOM.O) said on Friday it was confident it would addressed EU antitrust concerns about its $38-billion bid for NXP Semiconductors (NXP.N), after EU regulators started an investigation into the deal.

 "This acquisition is complementary," the company said in a statement.
 "Qualcomm continues to expect this transaction to close by the end of 2017."